-General education course core requirements cannot be waived.
-Course substitutions within the core requirements may be approved by the dean or designee for the discipline responsible for the core requirement.
+General education course requirements cannot be waived.
+Course substitutions within the general education requirements may be approved by the dean or designee for the discipline responsible for the general education requirement.

 Major course requirements cannot be waived.
 Course substitutions for major courses and program electives can be approved by the dean or designee responsible for the academic program.